omerlatifi/Laravel-E-Commerce-Site/README.md

 # Project Name
-A brief one-liner about your project.
-Example: "An e-commerce website built with Laravel, MySQL, and Bootstrap."
+  "An e-commerce website built with Laravel, MySQL,Javascript,css and Bootstrap."

 ---